maiziezhoulab/AquilaDeepFilter/README.md

 ## Introduction
 The general workflow of AquilaDeepFilter works as follows:

-1.getting the vcf calls from the softwares.
+1. Run upstream SV callers to generate the VCF file which includes structrual variants.

-2.preprocess to add header, make 1 -> chr1, split into INS and DEL for truvari calling.
+2. Preprocess VCF file to add header if needed (eg. make 1 -> chr1), and split it into INS and DEL for Truvari evaluation.

-3.get the truvari evaluated vcf results as the training bed files and raw vcf results as the validation files.
+3. Get the Truvari evaluated VCF results as the training bed files and raw VCF results as the validation files.

-4.converting to images and augmentation.
+4. Converting to images and augmentation.

-5.training with CNNs.
+5. Training with CNNs.

-6.get the output bed back to vcfs.
+6. Get the output BED file back to VCF files.

-7.ensemble strategy.
+7. Ensemble strategy.

-8.evaluate with truvari again to see the performance of our model.
+8. Evaluate with Truvari again to see the performance of our model.

 ## Installation
 ### Dependencies